-The core MacSentry service includes everything you'd expect.
-There's support for up to five simultaneous connections, P2P is permitted on all servers, there are no bandwidth limits and the company offers 24/7 email support if you have problems.
+The core MacSentry service includes most of the features you'd expect.
+There's support for up to five simultaneous connections, P2P is permitted on all servers, and a network lock and Mac-only kill switch aim to stop data leaks.

 - Want to try MacSentry?
 Check out the website here